 Man arrested after making ‘hit list’ threats against 20 Pennsylvania Democratic lawmakers, police say

-A Lebanon County man was arrested and charged last week after making “politically violent” social media threats — including an alleged “hit list” — against 20 Democratic state lawmakers mostly from the Philadelphia area, state police said Tuesday.
+A Lebanon County man was arrested and charged last week after making “politically violent” social media threats — including an alleged “hit list” — against 20 Democratic state lawmakers, mostly from the Philadelphia area, state police said Tuesday.

-Adam Berryhill, 42, of Lebanon, was arrested on May 6 after authorities were notified of the online threats, state police said in a news release.
+Adam Berryhill, 42, of Lebanon, was arrested May 6 after authorities were notified of the online threats, state police said in a news release.
 He was charged the following day in Lebanon County Magisterial District Court with one count of making a terroristic threat, according to court records.

 According to police, the other Philadelphia officials on Berryhill’s list included Reps.
 Morgan Cephas, Malcolm Kenyatta, Rick Krajewski, Danilo Burgos, Joe Hohenstein, Mary Isaacson, and Jordan Harris.
-Lawmakers from Philadelphia’s collar counties were also on Berryhill’s list, police said, including: Reps.
+Lawmakers from Philadelphia’s collar counties were also on Berryhill’s list, police said, including Reps.
 Benjamin Sanchez and Tim Briggs, and Sens.
 Steve Santarsiero, Amanda Cappelletti, Maria Collett, John Kane, Katie Muth, and Judy Schwank.

-Muth, who represents Montgomery County, said she had only become aware of the alleged threats after two of her Democratic colleagues received preliminary hearing notices at their Capitol offices that identified them as crime victims.
+Muth, who represents Montgomery County, said she had become aware of the alleged threats only after two of her Democratic colleagues received preliminary hearing notices at their Capitol offices that identified them as crime victims.
 Muth said she contacted the magisterial district judge to receive her own letter.

 “I don’t have any idea why we weren’t notified prior,” Muth said Tuesday evening, adding that she often drives through Lebanon as part of her route to Harrisburg.
-“It just would have been nice to know … I feel like it’s a failure of protocol.’”
+“It just would have been nice to know. … I feel like it’s a failure of protocol.”

 “The safety of each and every senator is a top priority, and I look forward to meeting with our security teams and the Pennsylvania State Police to personally ensure that all communications protocols are adhered to going forward,” said Costa, whose name was not on the list.